actgardner/actgardner.github.io/_posts/2016-03-31-goavro-generator.markdown

 - every field being set has to be validated against the schema
 - every value is cast to an `interface{}`, and then recast when it's encoded
-- setting a map field in the record requires the value is of type `map[string]interface{}`, which requires re-casting every element
+- setting a map field in the record requires the value is of type `map[string]interface{}`, which requires re-casting every value
-- same for arrays
+- arrays also need to be of the type `[]interface{}`, which required re-casting every element
-- types are only enforced at runtime
+- field types are only enforced at runtime

 For example, given this record schema: